Oil Price Information Service (OPIS)

 Acquisition in 2007

-BeliefNet is an online platform dedicated to spirituality and inspiration, offering a comprehensive array of resources to support individuals on their spiritual journeys.
-The website features articles, quizzes, devotionals, sacred text searches, and photo galleries, along with social networking tools that facilitate community engagement.
-Users can participate in message boards and prayer circles, fostering a sense of connection and shared experience.
-BeliefNet aims to help individuals find and navigate a spiritual path that brings comfort, hope, clarity, strength, and happiness, with content that includes intimate interviews with various public figures, including politicians, celebrities, and spiritual leaders.
+BeliefNet is an online platform dedicated to spirituality and inspiration, offering a wide range of resources designed to support individuals in their spiritual journeys.
+The website features articles, quizzes, devotionals, sacred text searches, photo galleries, and message boards, fostering a sense of community among users.
+Additionally, BeliefNet provides social networking tools that facilitate connections among individuals seeking spiritual guidance and support.
+The platform aims to help users find comfort, hope, clarity, strength, and happiness as they navigate their spiritual paths.
+Through intimate interviews with notable politicians, celebrities, and spiritual leaders, BeliefNet enriches its content, providing diverse perspectives on spirituality.

 Mahalo is a human-powered search engine founded by entrepreneur Jason Calacanis.
 It differentiates itself by generating search results through a team of profile builders who create detailed pages for approximately 10,000 unique queries, with plans to expand to 25,000 queries.
 The search results are non-algorithmic, resulting in deep and useful content, although the process is slower than automated engines.
 For queries without a dedicated page, Mahalo supplements results with information from Google.
 The layout combines elements of traditional search engines and Wikipedia, with factual information provided alongside categorized links.
 Users can submit their own links for consideration, which are voted on before publication.
 Despite its slow growth due to the manual curation process, Mahalo functions without revenue for several years, positioning itself as an alternative to major search engines and knowledge-sharing platforms.